0x2aff/vscode-prettier-eslint/README.md

      "editor.formatOnSave": true, // optional
-     "editor.formatOnSaveMode": "file", // required to format on save "files.autoSave": "onFocusChange", // optional but recommended
+     "editor.formatOnSaveMode": "file", // required to format on save "files.autoSave": "onFocusChange", // optional but recommended }
-     "vscode-prettier-eslint.prettierLast": false // set as "true" to run 'prettier' last not first }
    ```